 One of the most important self-regulatory bodies under FINMA's supervision with regard to equity markets and exchanges in Switzerland is the SIX Regulatory Board (www.six-exchange-regulation.com/en/home/profile/regulatory-board.html).
-It is responsible for issuing, supervising and enforcing rules and directives applicable to SIX issuers and participants, such as the SIX Rule Book, the SIX Listing Rules and various participant directives.
+This is responsible for issuing the rules and regulations that apply to issuers (eg, rules and directives) and participants (eg, SIX Rule Book and participant directives).
+Furthermore, the SIX Regulatory Board is the highest supervisory body with respect to the implementation and enforcement of the rules issued by SIX Exchange Regulation.

-It should be noted that the issuance or placement of equity securities (as opposed to their listing) does not currently require registration with or authorisation by FINMA or any other regulatory body.
-However, pursuant to the new proposed prospectus regime under FinSA, any prospectus for a public offering would need to be approved by a competent authority, which is anticipated to be SIX (see 'Update and trends').
+The issuance or placement of equity securities (as opposed to their listing) does not currently require registration with or authorisation by FINMA or any other regulatory body.
+However, pursuant to the new prospectus regime under FinSA, which is expected to enter into force together with the implementing ordinances at the earliest on 1 January 2020 (with certain provisions only coming into force thereafter), any prospectus for a public offering will need to be approved by a competent authority (see question 20).